Deepthithaluri/DataArt/README.md

 ### Description

-The backend of QuizMaster is built using Node.js and Express, and it interacts with a MongoDB database.
+The backend of ScoreMax is built using Node.js and Express, and it interacts with a MySQL database.
 It handles user authentication, quiz management, and progress tracking.

 ### Routes